 📍Address: 111 S Michigan Ave, Chicago, IL 60603

-Chicago’s Field Museum of Natural History also claims to be one of the largest museums of its kind on the planet.
+One of our favorite places to visit for free museum days in Chicago is the Chicago’s Field Museum of Natural History.
+It’s the largest museum of its kind on the planet.
 Having opened in 1894, its collection grew from many items on display at the 1893 World’s Columbian Exposition to the reported mammoth collection of nearly 40 million artifacts and specimens that it houses today.

 📍Address: 1400 S Lake Shore Dr, Chicago, IL 60605

-Yet another superlative museum, Chicago’s Museum of Science and Industry (aka MSI), is the largest science museum in the Western Hemisphere and one of the largest science museums in the world.
+Yet another superlative free museum day in Chicago, Chicago’s Museum of Science and Industry (aka MSI), is the largest science museum in the Western Hemisphere and one of the largest science museums in the world.

 Focusing on the future of science and science education, the museum has enthralled and entertained nearly 200 million people since opening in 1933.
 It is home to over 2,000 exhibits displayed across 75 major halls, including uniquely interactive experiences for those who enjoy a more physically engaging museum outing.